Malate dehydrogenase (oxaloacetate-decarboxylating) (NADP+)

-Thus, the two substrates of this enzyme are (S)-malate and NADP^{+}, whereas its three products are pyruvate, CO_{2}, and NADPH.
-Malate is oxidized to pyruvate and CO_{2}, and NADP^{+} is reduced to NADPH.
+The two substrates of this enzyme are (S)-malic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}). its products are pyruvic acid, carbon dioxide, and reduced NADPH.

 This enzyme belongs to the family of oxidoreductases, to be specific those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (S)-malate:NADP^{+} oxidoreductase (oxaloacetate-decarboxylating).
 This enzyme participates in pyruvate metabolism and carbon fixation.
 NADP-malic enzyme is one of three decarboxylation enzymes used in the inorganic carbon concentrating mechanisms of C4 and CAM plants.
 The others are NAD-malic enzyme and PEP carboxykinase.
 Although often one of the three photosynthetic decarboxylases predominate, the simultaneous operation of all three is also shown to exist.

 Enzyme structure

 Crystal structure of a homologous human malic enzyme highlights key residues involved in substrate binding and catalysis.
 Site II contains the GLGDLG motif, site V contains the other GXGXXG motif, the highlighted arginine residue interacts with both NADP^{+} and malate, and the highlighted lysine may possibly be involved in base catalysis.
 PDB file identity for image is 2aw5.

 Based on crystallography data of homologous NADP-dependent malic enzymes of mammalian origin, a 3D model for C_{4} pathway NADP-ME in plants has been developed, identifying the key residues involved in substrate-binding or catalysis.
 Dinucleotide binding involves two glycine-rich GXGXXG motifs, a hydrophobic groove involving at least six amino acid residues, and a negatively charged residue at the end of the βB-strand.
 The primary sequence of the first motif, ^{240}GLGDLG^{245}, is a consensus marker for phosphate binding, evidencing involvement with NADP binding, while the other glycine rich motif adopts a classical Rossmann fold—also a typical marker for NADP cofactor binding.
 Mutagenesis experiments in maize NADP-ME have supported the current model.
 Valine substitution for glycine in either motif region rendered the enzyme completely inactive while spectral analysis indicated no major changes from wild-type form.
 The data is suggestive of direct impairment at a key residue involved in binding or catalysis rather than an inter-domain residue influencing conformational stability.

 Additionally, a key arginine residue at site 237 has been shown to interact both with malate and NADP^{+} substrates, forming key favorable electrostatic interactions to the negatively charged carboxylic-acid and phosphate group respectively.
 Elucidation of whether the residue plays a role in substrate binding or substrate positioning for catalysis has yet to be determined.

 Lysine residue 255 has been implicated as a catalytic base for the enzymes reactivity; however, further studies are still required to conclusively establish its biochemical role.